jwodder/rst2json/README.rst

    ``source`` : stripped string
       The name of/path to the input file.
-If no name can be determined, then this will be the string ``"None"`` in Docutils 0.16 and the empty string in later versions.
+If no name can be determined, then this will be the empty string.

    ``language`` : string
       The language code for the document language, as set via the